Raguldesire/IITM_FINAL-PROJECT-DTM4A/README.md

 **Data Preprocessing**:

 - **Data Understanding**: The dataset comprises store, sales, and features data, offering details on store attributes like name, department, date, type, size, weekly sales, and environmental factors such as holiday status, temperature, fuel price, multiple markdowns, CPI, and unemployment.
 The primary focus is on predicting weekly sales, serving as the target variable for our modeling endeavors.
-This initial exploration forms the basis for subsequent data preprocessing and model development.
+This initial exploration forms the basis for subsequent data preprocessing and model development...

 - **Encoding and Data Type Conversion**: The process involves preparing categorical features for modeling by transforming them into numerical representations, considering their inherent nature and relationship with the target variable.
 Simultaneously, data types are converted to align with the modeling process requirements, ensuring seamless integration and compatibility.
 This step facilitates the effective utilization of categorical information in the subsequent stages of the project...